Travel Advisory for Visa Applicants

 - H-1B, J-1, O-1: Copies of your degrees, diplomas, certificates or other proof or your credentials, such as a curriculum vitae.

-- Fermilab Employees: New employees need a signed Offer Letter from the Employment Department of Fermilab (signed by Juanita Frazier) or, if a current employee, an employment verification letter from the Visa Office.
+- Fermilab Employees: New employees need a signed Offer Letter from the Employment Department of Fermilab (signed by one of the recruiters) or, if a current employee, an employment verification letter from the Records Office.

 - Photo: A color photo with a white background that is less than six months old, 5cm x 5cm, showing you facing the camera directly.
 Go to http://travel.state.gov/content/visas/english/general/photos.html to see the Department of States guidelines for photos for visa applications.